Where our food comes from

-- Buying fresh, high-quality produce and proteins translate to a greater selection of nutrient-dense goods for our clients, thereby contributing to individual health.
+- Buying fresh, high-quality produce and proteins translate to a greater selection of nutrient-dense goods for our communities, thereby contributing to individual health.

-We believe excess food that would normally go to waste is a missed opportunity for producers and consumers alike.
+We believe excess food that normally goes to waste is a missed opportunity for producers and consumers alike.

-By partnering with farms, retailers, restaurants, and other businesses, we recover over 50,000 pounds of excess food every month, thereby diversifying our sourcing to offer a greater variety of high-quality foods to our clients.
+By partnering with farms, retailers, restaurants, and other businesses, we recover over 50,000 pounds of excess food every month, thereby diversifying our sourcing to offer a greater variety of high-quality foods to our community members.